UnderMou/impesFoam3ph/README.md

    To verify that everything is set up correctly, go to any case within the *Examples* directory and run it using the following commands:

-   . for 3 phases cases
+   . for 3-phase cases
    ```bash
    blockMesh
    impesFoam3ph
    ```
-   . for 2 phases cases
+   . for 2-phase cases
    ```bash
    blockMesh
    impesFoam2ph